drostlab/edgynode/README.md

 # edgynode
-## Statistical assessment and simulated evolution of gene regulatory networks
+## Statistical Assessment and Visualization of Gene Regulatory Networks

 ### Motivation